hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 `DELETE /admin/users/:id`

 This endpoint deletes a user's account from Terraform Enterprise.
-Users cannot be deleted if they are the last remaining owner of any organizations.
-These organizations must be given a new owner or deleted first.
+To prevent unowned organizations, a user cannot be deleted if they are the sole owner of any organizations.
+The organizations must be given a new owner or deleted first.

 Parameter | Description
 ----------|------------